HackMemphis/HM-Planning/sponsorships/sponsors.md

 * __Payment!__
   * Paypal (ask Sponsorship Coordinator)
   * Check made out to "Midsouth Makers"
-  * DOn't forget any extras!
+  * Don't forget any extras!
 * If Gold or Diamond...
   * Will they be reserving time at the sponsor table?
     * If so, check schedule in this folder
     * Clear any display with the Sponsorship Coordinator
-  * Do they want time at the event for an anouncement or brief presentation?
+  * Do they want time at the event for an announcement or brief presentation?
     * If so, schedule a time with the Sponsorship Coordinator
 * If Diamond...
   * Will they be an industry exclusive?